DIASTASIS RECTI QUESTIONS

 If I close my diastasis at six weeks should I continue the program until I finish week 18?

-Once you close your diastasis your do not have to wear our splint.
-You do have to continue doing the exercises for 18 weeks and then for the rest of your life.
-These exercises are the BEST way to strengthen your abdominal muscles.
-Strengthening your abdominal muscles means shortening them.
-This program shortens them from front to back and from top to bottom.
+Once you close your diastasis your do not have to wear your splint.
+You do have to continue doing the exercises for 18 weeks and then for the rest of your life in order to keep your diastasis closed and prevent it from reopening.

 Why do I feel short of breath when doing the seated exercises?
 What can I do about this?